srconstantin/dispute-resolution/readme.md

 --uses participant text in a call to the Claude API to get a verdict on who's in the right/wrong and what should be done to resolve the dispute; saves the verdict to the database; and shows the users the verdict

+--allows users to invite contacts by email address

 ## TODO

---Send invite emails to invited contacts

 --Allow password reset